nnascimbeni/my_website/content/blogs/blog2.md

 - ""
 - ""
 date: "2017-10-31T22:26:09-05:00"
-description: Lorem Etiam Nullam
+description: "Literally half a meter from it"
 draft: false
-image: pic09.jpg
+image: turtle1.jpg
 keywords: ""
 slug: magna
-title: Magna
+title: Swimming with turtles
 ---

+Incredible experience in Egypt.